 Because of the nature of how we are living, The Red House is also a place to come if you want to learn how to cook on a wood-fired stove (Esse Ironheart) and learn how to bake bread in a traditional Galician bread oven.
 Having run an organic smallholding in the UK, it’s such a joy to have the chance to keep livestock again.
 Our Finca is almost five acres all of which need a whole load of TLC given to it as it’s been badly neglected over the years.
 One of our crazier ideas is to plow the land ourselves with horse and plow.
 We are serious about this and are currently on the search for a horse that Lottie can work with over the next few months. it’s a huge job but she’s up for the challenge.

 We want The Red House to be somewhere that people can visit because they share similar values.
 We want it to be somewhere that is inclusive rather than exclusive.
 This new venture will appeal to those that want to walk a gentler path, away from the noise and pollution, away from the fast pace and stress of daily life.
 You will stay as family and friends.
 No frills but hopefully enjoyable and you will be well looked after and well-fed.
 If on the other hand you don’t feel you have the stamina for digging the veg patch or hedging, and you just want to do the art courses, the can provide our course prices separately.

 We live 15 minutes from the nearest beach and 20 minutes from the nearest surfing beach.
 The nearest bar is a 10 minute drive and our village shop is 20 minutes away.

 What are our classes going to be like on our new project?

-Walking in nature, painting, being one with the world, painting, drawing and printmaking.
+Walking in nature, painting, being one with the world, painting, drawing, making artist books, and printmaking or combinations of these in one-off original monoprints.
 Whether you have been making art for a long time, just starting, always wanted too, this is the place to be.

 we are here;